cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## The trap: stacking determinism on top of non-determinism

 When I write backend services, I’m used to front-loading structure: containers, modules, deployment boundaries.
-You usually pay with extra time up front instead of a surprise failure later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy orchestration layer without grounding it in measured need, I end up stacking **uncertainty on uncertainty**.
+I accept extra time up front so I do not pay with surprise failures later. **LLM-based agents are non-deterministic.** If I wrap them in a heavy orchestration layer without grounding it in measured need, I end up stacking **uncertainty on uncertainty**.

 Here's a mistake I actually made.
 I wanted to turn a short service bulletin into a **one-line summary for a dashboard**.
 That should be one model call.
 Instead, I routed it through **plan-and-execute**: plan first, then execute.
 The task did not get harder; the **path** did.
 The model was fine.
 I had chosen a longer, more fragile chain for no benefit.